catalyst-cloud/catalystcloud-docs/source/database/create-database.rst

 your internal network on the cloud.
 If you are wanting to have your database open to a wider audience then you will need to expose it to the internet.

-The following command will demonstrate how to create a database instance that is publicly available, but only from the specific cidr
+The following example shows how to create a database instance that is publicly available, but only from the specific cidr range: 202.37.199.1/24
-range: 10.1.0.1 - 202.37.199.1

 .. code-block:: bash

-  $ openstack database instance create db-instance-1 c1.c1r4 \
+  $ openstack database instance create \
+  --flavor e3feb785-af2e-41f7-899b-6bbc4e0b526e \
+  --size 5 \
-  --size 5 --datastore mysql --datastore_version 5.7 \
+  --datastore mysql \
+  --datastore-version 5.7.29 \
+  --databases myDB \
-  --databases public-database --users dbusr:dbpassword \
+  --users dbusr:dbpassword \
+  --volume-type b1.standard \
-  --volume_type b1.standard --nic net-id=908816f1-933c-4ff2-8595-f0f57c689e48
+  --nic net-id=908816f1-933c-4ff2-8595-f0f57c689e48 \
   --is-public \
   --allowed-cidr 10.1.0.1/24 \
   --allowed-cidr 202.37.199.1/24